 Not wanting to let a fine spring day slip by, we decided to head over into the Beaver Valley area to check out both Hogg’s Falls near Flesherton, ON and Webwood Falls a little further up the road in Kimberley, ON.

-Hogg’s Falls we had visited in the fall of 2016.
-Webwood Falls had always been on the list, but we had never taken the opportunity to slip off the main roads to check it out.
+Hogg’s Falls we had first visited in the fall of 2016.
+On the other hand, Webwood Falls had always been on the list, but we had never taken the opportunity to slip off the main roads to check it out.

 Hogg’s Falls is located on Lower Valley Road about 3 to 4 kilometres from the Village of Flesherton, ON.
 There is a small parking area which would hold maybe 10 cars or so.

-From the parking lot, it would be a easy 5 to 10 minute hike to the top of the falls.
+From the parking lot, it would be an easy 5 to 10 minute hike to the top of the falls.

 Given the amount of rain and snow melt over the past month or so, there was a fair volume of water flowing along the Boyne River and over the top at this location.